nwerc/docs/jury-process.md

-# BAPC/NWERC Jury process
+# NWERC Jury process

-This WIP doc contains some remarks on things we do in the BAPC and NWERC jury.
+This WIP doc contains some remarks on things we do in the NWERC jury.

 ## Ideal scoreboard